-I am the Permanent Deacon here at Sacred Heart Church, and I am available to help and assist the people of the Parish and the Parish Priest in any way required and in accordance with directions given by the Bishop.
+I am the Permanent Deacon here at Sacred Heart Church, available to help and assist the priest and the people of the Parish.

 I was born in 1937 in Nairobi, Kenya where my father was in the colonial service.
 I was educated at Worth, at that time a Benedictine Priory.
 Mass then was celebrated in Latin, the priest who said the Mass spoke quietly with his back to the congregation.
 I wanted to be part of the action so I became an Altar Server.
 For me, the big advantage of the old rite for celebrating the Mass was that, wherever I was in the world (I was then serving in the Royal Navy), I knew exactly what the Priest was doing and saying!

 In 1961 I married Stella and in 1976 we moved to Saddleworth and have lived here ever since.
-In 2004, Father Joe Falloon asked me if I had considered putting myself forward as a candidate for ordination as a Permanent Deacon.
-After some research, reflection and prayer, I did put myself forward and was ordained Permanent Deacon by Bishop Arthur Roche in St. Anne’s Cathedral, Leeds, on the 20th March 2010.
+In 2004, Father Joe Falloon asked me if I had considered becoming a candidate for ordination as a Permanent Deacon.
+After research, reflection and prayer, on 20th March 2010 I was ordained Permanent Deacon by Bishop Arthur Roche in St. Anne’s Cathedral, Leeds.

-It is a great privilege to proclaim the Gospel at each and every Mass I attend as Deacon.
-In the absence of the Parish Priest, I preside at Liturgies of the Word and Holy Communion.
-I may also preach and do so when the occasion requires.
-As a Deacon, I am an ordinary Minister of the Eucharist, helping with the distribution of Holy Communion.
-As a Minister of the Altar, in addition to trying to ensure that the celebration of the Mass proceeds smoothly and well, I enjoy the privilege of being an ordinary Minister for the administration of the Sacraments of Baptism and Marriage.
-I also have the privilege of presiding at funeral services where there is no requiem Mass.
+It is a great privilege to proclaim the Gospel at Mass as Deacon.
+In the absence of the Parish Priest, I preside at Liturgies of the Word and Holy Communion, and may also preach when the occasion requires.
+As a Deacon, I am an ordinary Minister of the Eucharist helping with distribution of Holy Communion.
+As a Minister of the Altar, I ensure that the celebration of the Mass proceeds smoothly and well.
+As an Ordinary Minister I enjoy the privilege of being the administration of the Sacraments of Baptism and Marriage, whilst also having the privilege of presiding at funeral services.
 As a Minister of Charity I primarily visit the sick and housebound as well as bringing Holy Communion to them.